lrgresearch/gpaw-tools/development/inputfilekeywords.md

 ### PBC_constraints
 #### Keyword type
-Python List of Logical values
+Python List of Logical Values

 #### Description
-This keyword controls the which components of axes will be constrained.
+This keyword controls which components of axes will be constrained.
 Here:

 * True = constrained
 * False = not constrained